iamcsk/pali-starterkit/README.md

-# Pali, A Boilerplate app for saas produxct
+# Pali, A Boilerplate app for saas product
 Pali starterkit for small, medium application developement

 This boilerplate comes with many basic saas features so that development team can focus on